Faculty Handbook Chapter 17: Working with Common Disabilities

 - Students may need to sit in a specific part of the classroom to minimize distractions and sensory stimulation.

-- Suggest possible resources to students: Tutoring Center, Center for Accessible Resources.
+- Suggest possible resources to students: Early Outreach Specialists, Tutoring Centers, TRiO, Gender Equity Center, Veterans Center, and Center for Accessible Resources.

 For students who have vision loss, the classroom may present major challenges.
 The classroom is a visual environment—with textbooks, syllabi, handouts, whiteboards/overheads, digital slides, films, and information on the computer/Moodle.